RolandStrauss/RPGAutoScreen/README.md

 ### Prerequisites

-You need to have AS400 Machine access (duh!)
+You need to have IBMi Machine access (duh!)
 Create a RPGUtils Source File to store the files.
 ```
 CRTSRCPF RPGUTILS